1st Nov 2019

 - Enhanced functionality – Digital radios tend to offer more functionality such as GPS tracking, caller ID and higher IP ratings where radios can be exposed to more hostile conditions such as water, mud and dust.

-- Lots of choice – All major manufacturers offer a wide range of hand portable, in vehicle, in office and transmitter products.
+- Lots of choice – All major manufacturers offer a wide range of handheld two-way radio, in vehicle, in office and transmitter products.
 Once we have discussed your requirements, we can then advise you on the best solution.
 Please contact us here.

 - Easy migration from analogue – Nearly all digital radios can operate in analogue mode, making it very easy to migrate from analogue to digital.